microsoft/thinformer/examples/biggan/README.md

 The settings and implementations for all methods other than Thinformer were provided by the authors of KDEformer (Zandieh et al., 2023), and our experiment code builds on their open-source repository https://github.com/majid-daliri/kdeformer.

+## Prerequisites

+We provide the Imagenet Validation statistics at [imagenet_val_inception_moments.npz](./imagenet_val_inception_moments.npz), so there is no need to download Imagenet for the BigGAN experiment.
+Similarly, model checkpoints will be automatically downloaded.

+## Dependencies

+Please follow the instructions at [REAMDE.md](../t2t/README.md#dependencies).

 ## Results

 Please follow the steps below to recreate the BigGAN experiment:

 1. Compute FID and IS scores: